yeetuscleetus-git/prog-seive/README.md

 # prog-seive
-Finds chunks of code that user requests.
+Finds chunks of code that user requests in HTML.